Kyogle Readers & Writers

 Now in its fourth year, the supports regionally based writers to develop their manuscripts through the provision of accommodation, funding and a mentorship with an established author.
 Previous Writer in Residence have included Jarrah Dundler, Charlotte O’Neill and Nadia Johansen.

-This year we’re looking to support a Young Adult (YA) writer based in regional NSW and South East Queensland*.
+This year we were looking to support a writer of Young Adult (YA) fiction based in regional NSW or South East Queensland.

-The successful applicant will receive two-weeks accommodation in Kyogle this June to work on their manuscript, a $2,000 stipend, mentorship sessions and feedback on their work from YA author Hayley Lawrence, and appearance on a panel at this years’ Literary Allsorts Festival.
+As the successful applicant, Polly will receive two-weeks accommodation in Kyogle this June to work on her manuscript, a $2,000 stipend, mentorship sessions and feedback on her work from YA author Hayley Lawrence, and appearance on a panel at this years’ Literary Allsorts Festival.

 The 2024 Kyogle Writer in Residence programme was generously funded by the NSW Government through a Create NSW Country Arts Support Programme grant, administered through Arts Northern Rivers.